 Click here to download the 2015 Family Literacy Grant recipients.

 Summer Reading Grants provide funding to local nonprofit organizations and libraries to help with the implementation or expansion of summer reading programs.
-Programs must target Pre-K through 12th grade students who are new readers, below grade level readers or readers with learning disabilities.
+Programs must target Pre-K through 12th grade students who are below grade level readers or readers with learning disabilities.

 Click here to download the 2015 Summer Reading Grant recipients.